kiranma72/abdm-docs/integrators_overview.md

 Please read the ABDM concepts overview first

 What are the key functionalities that must be supported by your system to become ABDM compliant
-0. Register the health facilty that uses your software and link it to your software endpoint
+0. Register the health facility that uses your software and link it to your software endpoint
 1. Collect & Verify ABHA address during patient registration (Milestone 1)
 2. Help users discover their health records available in your system (Milestone 2)
 3. Notify or link a new health record with a ABHA address when it is created in your system (Milestone 2)